Skeleton-Army/Marrow/README.md

 ## 🔄 Updating the Library

+*Note: You should probably not be worried about this*

 Marrow is published through [JitPack](https://jitpack.io), which means version updates depend on JitPack successfully building the latest commits.

 > ⚠️ **Heads up:** Sometimes JitPack may not automatically build the latest version of the library (especially if no one has triggered a build yet).